epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 - **Questions 0, 3, 18**, with respectively a negative, positive and positive correlation (although low for each question).
 - The **release date** of the movie, which negatively correlates with the ratings.
 - The **runtime** of the movie, also positively correlated with the rating.
-- **Persona 4, 8, 12, 13** with respectively positive, negative, negative and positive correlation (although low for each persona).
+- **Persona 0, 2, 4, 13, 17, 18, 19** which surprisingly all have positive correlation with the ratings (although low for each persona).

 We can at least draw one conclusion from this: the number of votes seems to significantly explain some variance in the ratings.
 For instance, as the following plot shows, movies with weddings stopped at the altar have a considerably lower number of votes, and they also have a lower score… That may be a problem!
 Or not?